bradonomics/bradonomics.com/_pages/about.md

 After my GI Bill money ran out, I got a job with a local software company.
 I started building websites for the company's clients and came to the office early every day to learn more about web development.
 Two years later I was let go.
 I tried to do freelance work but it was difficult to find clients.
 I'd also lost my visa and was taking the train to Malaysia every three months for a new one.
 After a year of that, I decided to return to the US.

 So that brings us to 2017 and back to Alabama.

-After 20 years away I moved back to the family farm.
-Back to helping Dad with the cows, raking hay, and working in the garden.
+It was much easier to get web development jobs in the US.
+I started saving money again.
+But living in rural Alabama was becoming boring.
+I started looking for [interesting things to do with my life](/jim-harrison-longing/).
+At some point I realized I was still young enough to go back into the military so [I joined the Tennessee Air National Guard](/military-re-entry/).